 7. Parchment paper:

-Parchment paper is great for lining baking sheet to catch pie filling and for lining crusts when pre and par baking.
+Parchment paper is great for lining baking sheets to catch pie filling and for lining crusts when pre and par-baking.
 It’s an all-around workhorse in the baker’s kitchen, so don’t worry about buying large packs or rolls, you’ll use it up!

 8. Plastic wrap: